DmitrySadovnikov/merge-dependabot-action/README.md

-## Github Action to merger pull requests from dependabot
+## Github Action to merge pull requests from dependabot

 ### Setup